Gavrilo Jejina

 What kind of companies benefit most from AI-first marketing?

 Startups, SaaS businesses, e-commerce brands, and lean teams benefit most, especially those seeking to optimize ROAS, generate large volumes of content, or run multi-channel campaigns with fewer internal resources.
+The Salesforce State of Marketing 2026 finding that high-performing marketers are 2.2 times more likely than underperformers to have optimized for AI search favors companies in expansion mode, where the AI-native operating model compounds fastest.

 Can AI completely replace human marketers?